riscv-software-src/riscv-perf-model/fusion/FSL.md

 more complex operations with a set of simpler operations, with the same intent of improving execution attributes.

-Commonly N-tuple instructions are elements of a standardized ISA and the M-tuple are customizations of the N-tuple set.
-Most commonly the M-tuple instructions are internal to the processor.
+Often N-tuple instructions are elements of a standardized ISA and the M-tuple are customizations of the N-tuple set.
+The M-tuple instructions are the result of transformation and are internal to the processor.

 FSL assists the expression of the properties of these transformations and takes advantage of the bounds of the domain to provide an efficient syntax for these expressions.

 ## High Level Operation